 Sample size

-Our project sample should be around 125 participants for online studies.
-We will attempt to recruit up to 150, assuming that not all will complete the task correctly.
+Our target sample size is 125 participants.
+We will attempt to recruit up to 150, assuming an exclusion rate of up to 20%.

 Sample size rationale

 We aim for a sample size of 125 after participant exclusions.
-With 125 participants we have a more than 99% power to find an effect at least 80% as strong as in Oberholzer et al. (2023) of complexity on average participant choice proportions against 50% in a two-sided one-sample t-test in choices with one simple and one complex option.
+With 125 participants we have more than 99% power to find an effect at least 80% as strong as in Oberholzer et al. (2023) of complexity on average participant choice proportions against 50% in a two-sided one-sample t-test in choices with one simple and one complex option.
 At the same time, 125 participants would give us 80% power to find a correlation of at least 0.25 between behavioral measures in our main task or between behavioral measures in our main task and our measures of cognitive abilities.

 We acknowledge the possibility of incomplete responses or the necessity to exclude participant data based on our exclusion criteria.
-To account for this, we plan to recruit 150 participants initially through Prolific.co.
+To account for this, we plan to recruit 150 participants initially through Prolific.com.
 Recruitment will be stopped after 150 participants if the initial sample meet our required sample size.
 If, however, participant exclusion is higher than anticipated, we will resume recruitment in increments of 10 participants, continuing until we reach our necessary sample threshold.

 Variables